-With reference to FIG. 8, service software 430 is comprised of the following modules: start-up (not shown); keyboard manger 434; object interpreter 435; TBOL interpreter 438; object storage facility 439; display manager 461; data collection manager 441; ad manager 442; object/ communications manager interface 443; link communications manager 444; and fatal error manager 469.
-Each of these modules has responsibility for managing a different 50 aspect of RS 400.
+With reference to FIG. 8, service software 430 is com- 55 prised of the following modules: start-up (not shown); keyboard manger 434; object interpreter 435; TBOL interpreter 438; object storage facility 439; display manager 461; data collection manager 441; ad manager 442; object/communications manager interface 443; link communications 60 manager 444; and fatal error manager 469.
+Each of these modules has responsibility for managing a different aspect of RS 400.

-Startup reads RS 400 customization options into RAM, including modem, device driver and telephone number options, from the file CONFIG.SM.
-Startup invokes all RS 400 component startup functions, including navigation to 55 the first page, a logon screen display containing fields initialized to accept the user's id and password.
+Startup reads RS 400 customization options into RAM, including modem, device driver and telephone number 65 options, from the file CONFIG.SM.
+Startup invokes all RS 400 component startup functions, including navigation to the first page, a logon screen display containing fields initialized to accept the user's id and password.
 Since Startup is invoked only at initialization, for simplicity, it has not been shown in FIG. 8.

-translate personal computer dependent physical input into a consistent set of logical keys and to invoke processors associated with these keys.
-Depending on the LOS key, and the associated function attached to it, navigation, opening of windows, and initiation of filter or post-processor TBOL 65 programs may occur as the result input events handled by the keyboard manger 434.
+The principal function of keyboard manger 434 is to translate personal computer dependent physical input into a consistent set of logical keys and to invoke processors associated with these keys.
+Depending on the LOS key, and the associated function attached to it, navigation, opening of windows, and initiation of filter or post-processor TBOL programs may occur as the result input events handled by the keyboard manger 434.
 In addition, keyboard manger 434 determines inter and intra field cursor movement, and coordinates the display of field text and cursor entered by the user with display manager 461, and sends information regarding such inputs to data collection manager 441.

-Object interpreter 435 is responsible for building and recursively processing a table called the "Page Processing Table." or PPT.
+Object interpreter 435 is responsible for building and recursively processing a table called the "Page Processing 20 Table," or PPT.
 Object interpreter 435 also manages the opening and closing of windows at the current page.
 Object interpreter 435 is implemented as two sub-components: the object processor 436 and object scanner 437.